 To find out if homosexuality or same-sex intercourse existed in India, and in what form, we have to turn to three sources: images on temple walls, sacred narratives and ancient law books.

-Construction of Hindu temples in stone began around the sixth century of the Common Era.
+What the walls show, Construction of Hindu temples in stone began around the sixth century of the Common Era.
 Construction reached climax between the twelfth and the fourteenth century when the grand pagodas of eastern and southern India such as Puri and Tanjore came into being.
 On the walls and gateways of these magnificent structures we find a variety of images: gods, goddesses, demons, nymphs, sages, warriors, lovers, priests, monsters, dragons, plants and animals.
 Amongst scenes from epics and legends, one invariably finds erotic images including those that modern law deems unnatural and society considers obscene.
 Curiously enough, similar images also embellish prayer halls and cave temples of monastic orders such as Buddhism and Jainism built around the same time.

 The range of erotic sculptures is wide: from dignified couples exchanging romantic glances, to wild orgies involving warriors, sages and courtesans.
 Occasionally one finds images depicting bestiality coupled with friezes of animals in intercourse.
 All rules are broken: elephants are shown copulating with tigers, monkeys molest women while men mate with asses.
 And once in a while, hidden in niches as in Khajuraho, one does find images of either women erotically embracing other women or men displaying their genitals to each other, the former being more common (suggesting a tilt in favour of the male voyeur).